jfields4733/Jordan/README.md

-# ENES246 Digital Electronics at Howard Community College
+# ENES246 Digital Design at Howard Community College, a first course in digital electronics

 ## Contains programming exercises that are done with verilog, vivado and Nexys4DDR boards
 ### Workflow starts with examples.
-You are then asked various things to do with the examples in the form of tiny project.
+You are then asked various things to do with the examples in the form of a tiny project.
 ### Writing testing code is not the focus of this class.
 Testing itself will start off manual, move through some generic, simple sv testing and the gradually turn into a discussion so testing issues are well known.
 ### Will learn to work with modules both creating them and using them.
 ### Final goal is to write RTL code looking at port interface, FSM, and ASM diagrams, separating data from control.